Sharpening Part 2 – The Journey

 200 Monme Kosaburo Gennou (938gm, 33oz) Black Persimmon Handle

-By contrast, Western chisels with their inherently fragile handles require users to baby them with relatively soft, energy-wasting, un-aerodynamic, big-ass mallets, an illogical and inefficient practice.
+By contrast, modern Western chisels with their inherently fragile handles require users to baby them with relatively soft, energy-wasting, un-aerodynamic, big-ass mallets, an illogical and inefficient practice.
 But to each his own.

 According to the Takenaka Carpentry Tools Museum located in Kobe, there are 9 varieties of tatakinomi.
 The most popular by far is the oiirenomi.
 We carry several varieties of oiirenomi including mentori, shinogi, kakuuchi, and HSS mentori oiirenomi.
 Another popular style is the larger, stronger heavy-duty atsunomi, preferred by timber framers.
 And when we can get them, mukomachinomi.